Business and Management Careers Overview

 - Choosing, purchasing, and selling hardware or software critical to business operations

-Business management careers are found across all industries, including:
+Business and Management careers are found across all industries, including:

 - Healthcare technology